Nextiva / Blog / Business Communication

 • Limits your team’s flow.
 ‘Flow’ is the state of deep focus that only comes from a long uninterrupted period.
 In a 10-year study, McKinsey found that workers in flow are five times more productive than those regularly interrupted.

 • Alienates people in different time zones.
 Synchronous communication requires everyone to be present at the same time.
-If your team works across time zones, this means only some of them can be present.
+If your team works across time zones, only some can be present.
 It also limits team members from managing their own time.

 Asynchronous communication benefits